HumaIlyas/Project-3/README.md

 # Battleships Game
 The Battleships Game is based on the classic pen and paper game.
 This game is designed for one player to play against the computer with randomly generated battleship locations on a grid.
+The player can try to beat the computer by hitting more batteleships of the computer before the computer hits the player's batteleships.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/different-screen-sizes.jpg" alt="Website on different screen sizes">
 </div>